-^{}For details on how to edit the Configuration file, please refer to the Orchid Core VMS Installation Guide.
+^{}For details on how to edit the Configuration file in Windows or Linux, please refer to the Orchid Core VMS Installation Guide.

 Creating a New Property

 The Advanced Settings feature allows Administrators to add new, undocumented properties to the Configuration file.